Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.

 Cercis chinensis 'Don Egolf' (Chinese Redbud) - The branches are absolutely covered with lavender-pink flowers in April and has neat,heart-shaped foliage.
 It bears less seed pods than other cultivars of Chinese Redbud.

 Cornus alternifolia Golden Shadows™ (Pagoda Dogwood) – Rare!
 Large green leaves with wide, vivid yellow and chartreuse margins!
 It can be grown as a small tree or large shrub and with unusual horizontal branching patterns and white flowers in spring it is an ideal candidate for highlighting a shady part of the garden.
-Not available in 2013.
+NOT AVAILABLE 2018

-Cornus florida ‘Cherokee Chief’ (Flowering Dogwood) – Producing true Ruby Red flowers and reddish new growth make this form a standout.
+Cornus florida ‘Cherokee Brave’ (Flowering Dogwood) – Producing true Ruby Red flowers and reddish new growth make this form a standout.
 Good resistance to mildew and to Anthracnose.

 Cornus kousa ‘K. Lipka's Variegated Weeper' (Chinese Dogwood) - This pendulous form has beautiful green and white summer folaige which turns pink and red come the fall.
 The white flowers in June are merely an added bonus!